marccanby/linguiphyr/paper/paper.md

 The following sections describe each page of the app: Data Upload, Tree Search, and Analysis.
 Throughout the subsequent discussion, many terms familiar to historical linguists are used (e.g. *clade*, *cognate*, and *regular sound change*); we suggest @ringeska for further reading.
-Similarly, we recommend @warnow2017computational for further discussion on language common in the phylogenetics literature, such as *character*, *polymorphism*, and *parsimony*.
+Similarly, we recommend @warnow2017computational for terms common in the phylogenetics literature, such as *character*, *polymorphism*, and *parsimony*.

 ## Data Upload